 The Imperial City was where the kings of the Nguyen dynasty – Vietnam’s last royal family – ruled and worked.
 It’s an impressive complex full of palaces, temples, and residences that you’d expect in a feudal court, so visiting this place will give you a thorough look into Vietnam’s history.

-Though much of the original buildings were destroyed during the wartime, the Vietnam government has gradually restored many of the architectures.
+Though many of the original buildings were destroyed during wartime, the Vietnamese government has gradually restored many of the architectural structures.
 Now there are 14 monuments that you can take a look at inside the Imperial City, and 3 more inside the Forbidden Citadel.
 You can take time to see every nook and cranny of the Imperial City (prepare to spend over 3 hours!), or choose to visit some memorable structures only.

 Some of our favorite ones are Ngo Mon (Meridian Gate), Thai Hoa Palace, Thai To Mieu, Truong Sinh Palace, and Duyet Thi Duong Royal Theatre.